openstack-infra/zuul/doc/source/admin/drivers/zuul.rst

 ---------------------

 Zuul events don't require a special connection or driver.
-Instead they can simply be used by listing **zuul** as the trigger.
+Instead they can simply be used by listing ``zuul`` as the trigger.

-**event**
+.. attr:: pipeline.trigger.zuul

+   The Zuul trigger supports the following attributes:

+   .. attr:: event
+      :required:

       The event name.
-Currently supported:
+Currently supported events:

+      .. value:: project-change-merged

-  *project-change-merged* when Zuul merges a change to a project, it generates this event for every open change in the project.
+         When Zuul merges a change to a project, it generates this event for every open change in the project.

+      .. value:: parent-change-enqueued

-  *parent-change-enqueued* when Zuul enqueues a change into any pipeline, it generates this event for every child of that change.
+         When Zuul enqueues a change into any pipeline, it generates this event for every child of that change.

-**pipeline**
+   .. attr:: pipeline

       Only available for ``parent-change-enqueued`` events.
 This is the name of the pipeline in which the parent change was enqueued.